CharlesB91/engage-fitness/README.md

 - This area user can book virtual PT sessions.
 - They are asking for name, email, start date & start time, End date & End Time - Future feature would be to have end date auto generating as same date as start.
-- When user clicks book the site will check if there is avaliabilty within the database.
+- When user clicks book the site will check if there is availability within the database.

 ![Booking-Page](https://github.com/CharlesB91/engage-fitness/blob/main/static/img/read-me-img/booking.PNG)